lucydot/ChooChoo/docs/intro.md

     beyond a single institution.

 ### Which skills are needed to use ChooChoo?
 ChooChoo is based around Github and, in particular, Github Issues.
 Self-assessment questions (an optional feature) are written using Markdown syntax.
-In addition, instructors use yaml to set the ChooChoo checklists and settings.
+In addition, instructors use yaml to specify the ChooChoo checklists and settings.
 All three tools (Github, Markdown, yaml) are *very* widely used within the programming community.
 Learning these skills will, in many cases, be a worthwhile time investment for those who continue to work in technology-related fields.
 To learn more about the tools that ChooChoo is built on top of please read the [Tools page].

 ## choochoo-bot
 Students and instructors interact with the `choochoo-bot` helper using comments in a Github issue thread.
 All comments starting with `choochoo` will be received by `choochoo-bot`.